Lucien Carr: Killing in Riverside Park

 On August 13, 1944, Carr and Kerouac attempted to ship out of New York to France on a merchant ship.
 They were aiming to fulfill a fantasy of travelling across France in character as a Frenchman (Kerouac) and his deaf-mute friend (Carr) and hoped to be in Paris in time for the liberation by the Allies.
-Kicked off the ship by the first mate at the last minute, the two men drank together at the Beats' regular bar, the West End.
+Kicked off the ship by the first mate at the last minute, the two men drank together at the Beats' regular hangout, the West End Bar.
 Kerouac left first and bumped into Kammerer, who asked where Carr was; Kerouac told him.

 Kammerer caught up with Carr at the West End, and the two men went for a walk, ending up in Riverside Park on Manhattan's Upper West Side.

 According to Carr's version of the night, he and Kammerer were resting near West 115th Street when Kammerer made yet another sexual advance.
 When Carr rejected it, he said that Kammerer assaulted him physically, and gained the upper hand in the struggle due to his larger size.
 In desperation and panic, Carr said, he stabbed the older man by using a Boy Scout knife from his St. Louis childhood.
 Carr then tied his assailant's hands and feet, wrapped Kammerer's belt around his arms, weighted the body with rocks, and dumped it in the nearby Hudson River.

 Next, Carr went to the apartment of William Burroughs, gave him Kammerer's bloodied pack of cigarettes, and explained the incident.
 Burroughs flushed the cigarettes down the toilet and told Carr to get a lawyer and to turn himself in.
-Instead, Carr sought out Kerouac, who with the aid of Abe Green (a protégé of Herbert Huncke) helped him dispose of the knife and some of Kammerer's belongings before the two went to a movie (Zoltan Korda's The Four Feathers) and the Museum of Modern Art to look at paintings.
+Instead, Carr sought out Kerouac, who with the aid of Abe Green (a protégé of Herbert Huncke) helped him dispose of the knife and some of Kammerer's belongings before the two went to a movie (Zoltan Korda's The Four Feathers) and to the Museum of Modern Art to look at paintings.
 Finally, Carr went to his mother's house and then to the office of the New York District Attorney, where he confessed.
 The prosecutors, uncertain whether the story was true or whether a crime had even been committed, kept him in custody until they had recovered Kammerer's body.
 Carr identified the corpse and led police to where he had buried Kammerer's eyeglasses in Morningside Park.